wangjunicode/ScriptTemplateToolkit/README.md

   corresponding template to the new file.
-- Create our own extend editor code, inherit from AssetModificationProcessor class and achieve the OnWillCreateAsset(string assetPath) method to capture the event of create asset(include script), read the new script text and replace the "#CREATETIME#" to current date time and replace the "#COPYRIGHTTIME#" to this year-next year.
+- Create our own extend editor code, inherit from AssetModificationProcessor class and achieve the OnWillCreateAsset(string assetPath) method to capture the event of create asset(include script), read the new script text and replace the "#CREATEDATE#" to current date and replace the "#COPYRIGHTYEAR#" to current year.

 ## Achieve
 ### Editor